apache/airflow/docs/apache-airflow/upgrading-to-2.rst

     from airflow.providers.docker.operators.docker import DockerOperator

 Pleaes note that the backport provider packages are just backports of the provider packages compatible with Airflow 2.0.
-Those provider packages are installed automatically when you install airflow with extras.
+Those provider packages are installed automatically when you install Airflow with extras.
 For example:

 .. code-block:: bash

-    pip install airflow[docker]
+    pip install 'apache-airflow[docker]'

 automatically installs the ``apache-airflow-providers-docker`` package.
-But you can manage/upgrade remove provider packages separately from the airflow core.
+But you can manage/upgrade/remove provider packages separately from the Airflow core.

 Step 5: Upgrade Airflow DAGs